 He is a globally recognised science communicator, with visibility in Spanish and Australian printed, broadcast, and social media.
 He is also a passionate amateur astronomer that uses his own equipment for capturing the beauty of the Cosmos.
 His stunning astronomy time-lapse videos and photos have received +1/2 million views in YouTube and have been seen in textbooks, TV channels in USA, Australia and Spain and science museums worldwide.

-On previous projects I've looked at how we quantify time dilation in the distant universe with exploding stars, merging binary black holes in the centre of galaxies, and how we can discover new periodic radio stars in our Milky Way.
+On previous projects I've looked at the binary interactions of massive stars right on their deathbed, how we quantify time dilation in the distant universe with exploding stars, merging binary black holes in the centre of galaxies, and how we can discover new periodic radio stars in our Milky Way."

 Balaclava Road